SirBepy/search_app/README.md

 ## Getting Started <a name = "getting_started"></a>

-The easiest way to run the app would be to run the .apk file provided
+The easiest way to run the app would be to download and install the latest version from the [releases tab](https://github.com/SirBepy/search_app/releases)

 ### Prerequisites